 SENIOR TEES AND TOURNAMENTS

-Any player 65 years of age with a handicap of 15 or more can play from the Senior tees in all tournaments with the noted exceptions.
+Any player 65 years of age with a handicap of 15 or more can play from the Senior tees in all tournaments with the noted exception.
 So for example, if a player has a handicap of 15 from the White tees and is 65 years of age or older, he may play from the Senior tees with an adjusted handicap of 9 but will be playing in the C Flight based on his 15 handicap from the White.

 Once again we would like to stress the importance of managing your tee time.
 If your posted Tee time is 11am, it IS 11am.
 Not 10:30 or 10:40.
 Jumping out before the actual starting time of a tournament unless specifically approved by the golf course management and the Board member at the registration table will be cause for disqualification.
 If a group is not ready to play at their assigned Tee time, you are not to jump in just because your group is ready unless told to by the board member at the registration table.
 If a gap occurs because a group is not ready the Board member in charge will move groups up accordingly.
 Having said all of this, please arrive at the course and check in at least 20 minute prior to you posted Tee time.